Thank you for your interest in applying to the Doctor of Pharmacy (PharmD) program at the University of Maryland School of Pharmacy.

 - Pharmacy experience

-- PCAT is strongly recommended for applicants with less than a 3.0 GPA in their science coursework.
+- A PCAT exam is recommended for applicants with less than a 3.0 Science GPA

-- Apply Early: Applications are reviewed and interviews are held on a rolling basis.
+- Apply by 11/1 for priority review.
+Applications are reviewed and interviews are held on a rolling basis.
+Priority scholarships available.

 - Submit a FAFSA: Scholarship funds are available and disbursed through federal aid.